commonhaus/foundation/CODE_OF_CONDUCT.md

 #### Leadership Expectations

-There are further expectations for members of leadership teams including the CC.
+There are further expectations for members of leadership teams including the CFC.

-When decisions are made within the established guidelines and policies of Commonhaus projects, *those in leadership roles have a responsibility to uphold and respect the decision even if they disagree with it*.
+When decisions are made within the established guidelines and policies of CF projects, *those in leadership roles have a responsibility to uphold and respect the decision even if they disagree with it*.
 Should the leader be unwilling or unable to do so, then they should resign their leadership position.

 This does not mean that decisions are set in stone.
-Commonhaus projects and the CC are always able to revisit decisions at a later time.
+CF projects and the CFC are always able to revisit decisions at a later time.

 ### Report an issue

-- Each Commonhaus project is free to implement enforcement of the CoC using processes appropriate for the size and scope of the project.
+- Each CF project is free to implement enforcement of the CoC using processes appropriate for the size and scope of the project.
 CoC enforcement processes and contact methods must be defined in the projects' `CODE_OF_CONDUCT.md`.
-- For Commonhaus repositories that do not specify their own `CODE_OF_CONDUCT.md`, send your report to `report@mailing-list`.
-The [CC][cc] will receive these reports.
+- For CF repositories that do not specify their own `CODE_OF_CONDUCT.md`, send your report to `report@mailing-list`.
+The [CFC][cc] will receive these reports.

 Confidentiality is of utmost importance.
 We also understand that the person reporting the issue (**reporter**) may not be the individual directly affected or harmed (**target**).
 In such cases, communication will primarily be with the reporter unless the target explicitly gives permission.
 Personal details of the reporter (and the target if they differ) will not be disclosed without permission.